Roman Egypt

-During the era of the Roman Empire, most of modern-day Egypt except for the Sinai was ruled as the imperial province (Note: Prōvincia Ægyptī, /la-x-classic/; Ἐπαρχία Αἰγύπτου, /grc-x-koine/.) of Aegyptus, (Note: Ægyptus, /la-x-classic/; Αἴγυπτος, /grc-x-koine/.) from the time it was conquered by Roman forces in 27 BC, to AD 642.
+During the era of the Roman Empire, most of modern-day Egypt, except for the Sinai, was ruled as the imperial province (Note: Prōvincia Ægyptī, /la-x-classic/; Ἐπαρχία Αἰγύπτου, /grc-x-koine/.) of Aegyptus, (Note: Ægyptus, /la-x-classic/; Αἴγυπτος, /grc-x-koine/.) from the time it was conquered by Roman forces in 30 BC, to AD 642.
+The last few centuries of this period has been called late antique Egypt.
 The province was bordered by Crete and Cyrenaica to the west and Judaea, later Arabia Petraea, to the East.

 Egypt came to serve as a major producer of grain for the empire and had a highly developed urban economy.
 It was by far the wealthiest Roman province outside of Italy.
 The population of Roman Egypt is unknown, although estimates vary from 4 to 8 million.
 Alexandria, its capital, was the largest port and second largest city of the Roman Empire.

 Three Roman legions garrisoned Egypt in the early Roman imperial period, with the garrison later reduced to two, alongside auxilia formations of the Roman army.
 The major town of each nome (administrative region) was known as a metropolis (Note: μητρόπολις) and granted additional privileges.
 The inhabitants of Roman Egypt were divided by social class along ethnic and cultural lines.
 Most inhabitants were peasant farmers, who lived in rural villages and spoke the Egyptian language (which evolved from the Demotic Egyptian of the Late and Ptolemaic periods to Coptic under Roman rule).
 In each metropolis, the citizens spoke Koine Greek and followed a Hellenistic culture.
 However, there was considerable social mobility, increasing urbanization, and both the rural and urban population were involved in trade and had high literacy rates.
 In AD 212, the Constitutio Antoniniana gave Roman citizenship to all free Egyptians.